deity-io/falcon-platform-docs/docs/platform/overview/about.md

 ---
 id: about
-title: What is Falcon Client?
+title: What is Falcon Platform?
 sidebar_label: About
 ---